This blog may contain affiliate links. Read our disclosure policy for more info.

 This is the most popular route due to it being less difficult than the rest as well as the most scenic.
 This is also the route Dan and I chose to do.
 We didn’t have much canoe experience and thought being on the river for 3 days would be enough.
-For us, the 3-days was perfect and to be completely honest, my arm strength couldn’t handle much more than that anyways!
+For us, the 3-days were perfect, and to be completely honest, my arm strength couldn’t handle much more than that anyways!

 The decision of what length of trip you want to do is totally up to you.
 If you are up for the challenge, tackle the 5 days.
 If you just want the experience and scenery then go for the 3!

 Whanganui Journey Guided Tours vs. Self-guided

 There are various companies that offer guided tours for the Whanganui Journey.
 This is a great option for solo travelers, those who are not confident, or those who want more of a relaxing trip.

 The guided tours mean you do not need to book where to stay, know your route, pack or cook your food, or bring any of your own gear.
 Simply show up with the clothes and toiletries you need for the next couple of days and you are off!